alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

   + Write some next in the note pad or terminal of the DSVM and copy it
   + Attempt to copy the text externally to deployment device (e.g. into URL of browser)
   + :white_check_mark: **Verify:** paste fails
-+ Users cannot copy between VMs inside the network
++ Users can copy between VMs inside the network
   + Login to a DSVM as the **SRE standard user** via the remote desktop web client
   + Open up a notepad or terminal on the DSVM and attempt to paste the text to it.
-  + Connect to another DSVM (for example, the SSH connection) via the remote desktop web client (as a second tab)
+  + In another tab or browser connect to a different DSVM (or to the same VM via the SSH connection) using the remote desktop web client
   + Attempt to paste the text to it.
   + :white_check_mark: **Verify:** paste succeeds